A question prompted by repeated viewings of One Battle After Another . . .

 Robert Altman’s masterpiece The Player has movie exec Griffin Mills’ list the elements that make a successful film:

-Suspense, laughter, violence.
+“Suspense, laughter, violence.
 Hope, heart, nudity, sex.
 Happy endings.
-Mainly happy endings.
+Mainly happy endings.“

-The character’s take contains multitudes. 🙂
+Altman’s character contains multitudes. 🙂

 My qualities for a great movie — it has to have a brilliant script, inspired casting and engaging performances — that’s a baseline given.

-Then it needs to have humor, and it needs to have love
+Then it needs to have humor, and it needs to have love.

 It should be great cinematic storytelling — meaning plot & motivations are told visually and not explained expositionally by characters.
-Re: casting & performances, there needs to be no weak link that breaks the spell.
+Re: casting & performances, there needs to be no weak link that breaks the spell for the audience.
 One weak actor who isn’t playing at the level of the others shatters the illusion.
 It’s essential to any work of art that the world the artist has created remain inviolate.
 We should never be reminded we’re watching a movie — we should be in the movie.

 Other elements: to be completely confessional, it wasn’t until One Battle After Another that I got hipped to the power of the score.
 I’ve loved and enjoyed some scores in the past — Babylon, The Social Network, The Sting, and of course Jaws and Psycho were driven by their staccato strings — but during One Battle I really learned how the score can be as important as a lead character.
 In fact, ideally, the score is a character in the movie, and has scenes with everybody.
 When the score is perfectly in harmony with the symphony of other voices, that goes a long way to putting a movie on a ‘great’ list.

 Not to get too into the weeds, but production design is key to creating the visual world that the movie exists in — mainly the sets (or redecorated locations) and the props.
 Great production design immerses the audience into the movie’s world.
-I’m not crazy about a lot of movies’ production design prior to, say, the mid-’60s.
+I’m not crazy about a lot of movies’ production design prior to, say, the mid-1960s.
 I know there’s exceptions, but before that there was very little thought or money put towards what was then called ‘art direction.’
 There was simply an acceptance that things weren’t real and no one tried very hard to make sets look like the world we live in.
 Who’s Afraid of Virginia Woolf in 1966 is the film I think of as the turning point.

 And in a related matter, I’m very partial to location shooting for a whole bunch of reasons.
 They’re real places — not sets on a studio lot.
-Whether we’re talking landscapes, rooms or roads, it’s important to me that the places are real, and it adds to and helps keep the audience be immersed in the world of the movie.
+Whether we’re talking landscapes, rooms or roads, it’s important to me that the places are real, and it adds to and helps keep the audience immersed in the world of the movie.
 These are real places in the real world.

 Oh, and great movies need to be edited well.
 Editing is storytelling and pacing.
 A well-edited movie should not have an extra second left on screen — let alone whole scenes.
-The editor’s is essential to fulfilling a director’s vision and is why so many of the masters team up with one for life — Scorsese & Thelma Schoonmaker, Spielberg & Michael Kahn, Tarantino & Sally Menke.
+The editor is essential to fulfilling a director’s vision and is why so many of the masters team up with one for life — Scorsese & Thelma Schoonmaker, Spielberg & Michael Kahn, Tarantino & Sally Menke.

 Here’s mine [as of April 2026] — including their summaries/reviews from my master movie page or links to stand-alone pieces I’ve written about them . . .